xinghua-qu/xinghua-qu.github.io/_pages/about.md

 Recent News
 ======
+- One paper entitled "Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective" has been accepted by NeurIPS-2023.
 - I was invited by AI-TIME to give a talk on 31 Aug 2023.
 - Invited as reviewer for ICLR-2024.
 - I attended IJCAI-2023 physically in Macau to present our work on AudioQR Code.